-Another benefit of doing an internship is that it allows you to test tentative career choices.
+Another benefit of doing an internship (check out our guide to internships here) is that it allows you to test tentative career choices.
 There’s nothing like getting first-hand experience to determine whether a certain career path is in fact the right fit for you.

 What will I actually do during an internship?

 Your exact responsibilities will depend on your field of study as well as the organization you are interning with.
 Different companies have different expectations, which will be explained to you clearly before you commit to the internship.
 The jobs you are expected to do while interning in a law firm will be quite different from the jobs you perform while interning in a mechanical engineering company.

 Where can I find internship opportunities?

 The internet is a good place to start your search for internship opportunities.
 There are several websites that collate information about available internships in various fields.
 However, while these sites offer a wealth of information on internship opportunities, you must expand your search parameters.

 Career counselors often get to know of unadvertised opportunities and are only too happy to pass on the details to interested students.
 In addition to your career counselor, it also does not hurt to ask family and friends if they know of any internship openings in their companies.
 The classified ads in the local newspapers are another great place to discover some unexpected internship openings.

 How do I apply for an internship?